-Column Summary

-Columns Contents Explanation

-1-2 00-99 Page number.
+Column Summary Columns Entries Explanation 1-2 00-99 Page number.
 3-5 07x-14x Line number.
 You can leave column 5 (x) blank, or enter any value to keep the specifications in ascending order.
 6 F Field specification line.
 7 N Normal control field.
 0 Opposite control field.
 F Forced control field.
 D Data field.
 S Summary data field.
 Comment line.
 8 С Use both zone and digit portions of characters in the field.
 Z Use only zone portion of 1-character field.

-D Use only digit portions of characters in the field.

-Р Signed packed decimal data.
+D Use only digit portions of characters in the field. Р Signed packed decimal data.
 U Signed zoned decimal data.
 V Force a data character into the data field.
+E Used only in System/34 ideographic sort jobs.
+Used only in System/34 ideographic sort jobs.
+J Used only in System/34 ideographic sort jobs.
+R Used only in System/34 ideographic sort jobs.
+S Used only in System/34 ideographic sort jobs. Т Used only in System/34 ideographic sort jobs.
 9-12 1-4096 Start position of a field in the record (can be blank if the field is 1 character long).
 13-16 1-4096 End position of a field in the record.

-37 Any character Forced control fields; the character you want the sort program to change.
+17 Any character Forced control fields; the character you want the sort program to change.
 Also used for summary overflow indicator fields; the character to be used for the overflow indicator.
 18 Any character Forced control or data field; the character you want the sort program to substitute.
 Also used for summary overflow indicator fields; the character to which the overflow field is initialized.

-//19//// Blank Forced control field line is not a continuation of the preceding line.

-Any character other than blank Forced control field line is a continuation of the preceding line.

-20-22 1-256 Overflow field length entry for summary tagalong sort only.

-23-39 Blank Reserved for system use.

-40-72 Any characters Comments.

-777777 that must be filled in for all sort jobs. that must be filled in when forced control fields are being used.
+Blank Forced control field line is not a continuation of the preceding line Any character other Forced control field line is not a continuation of the pression line. than blank rorced control herd line is a continuation of the preceding line.
+20.22 1,256 Overflow field length entry for summary tassland sort only 2022 $\Delta$ (column 20 only) Alternate collating sequence by field 23-39 Blank Reserved for system use.
+40-74 Any characters Comments.
+Columns 1 hat must be filled in for all sort jobs.
+Columns 1 that must be filled in when forced control fields are being used.